CRMclaughlin/mod-4-web-quiz/README.md

 - When timer runs out player would input thier highscores into the memory
 - After initials are put in player would be prompted to quit or play again

-- Will be working with tutor to try and finish javascript logic to make a functional game.
+- Will be working with tutor to try and finish javascript logic to make a functional game, and resubmitting.

 # Instalations